alex-paterson/oldtrusty/README.md

 Then activate it with `source venv/bin/activate`.

 Now run `python` to make sure it's python2.7.
 If it's not, start again, but create the virtualenv env with `virtualenv -p $PYTHON2PATH venv`.
+Where $PYTHON2PATH is the path to a Python2.7 installation.

-If `python` outside of virtualenv if python2.7, you can run `which python` to get the path.
+If `python` outside of virtualenv if python2.7, you can run `which python` to get the path. python2.7 is probably fine also.

 Then install dependencies with `pip install -r requirements.txt`